 We accept first, second and third year law students and a limited number of undergraduate students.
 All internships must be taken for credit or otherwise be part of an accredited law school or undergraduate college curriculum.
 If you are eligible for funding from your school, we will provide assistance in order to ensure your eligibility for financial support.
 Internships are awarded throughout the year, and applications are accepted on a rolling basis.

-The law firm is located in the historic Georgetown section of Washington, D.C.
+The law firm is located in the Dupont Circle neighborhood of Washington, D.C.
 The firm also performs significant pro bono work for the National Whistleblower Center.
 The Center’s website is located at www.whistleblowers.org.